It’s a topic that no dog owner likes to discuss.

 Can I Let My Dog Die A Natural Death?

 Every pet owner has their own opinions and feelings about euthanasia and must do what’s best for their family.
-However, nearly all owners who have watched their dog die a natural death express deep regret, wishing they had made a different choice and spared their dog pain.
+However, nearly all owners who’ve watched their dog die a natural death express deep regret, wishing they had made a different choice and spared their dog pain.

 Euthanasia: What To Expect